Here’s an interesting collection оf the Soviet-era animated film posters.

 In The Millionaire, jazz is treated according to this trend of the Soviet propaganda.
 The saxophone depicted in the first shot of the nightclub impersonates the evil of jazz for the Soviet leaders and the most wonderful music instrument for the Western-oriented youth of the 60s.
 Jazz is shown as an extremely vulgar type of music.

 Patrons of the night club continue a long line of the evil capitalists portrayed by the Soviet propaganda.
-The cigar smoking men are dressed in the black tuxedos with bow ties that looked extremely comical and outdated in the USSR.
+The cigar-smoking men are dressed in the black tuxedos with bow ties that looked extremely comical and outdated in the USSR.
 The frivolous women in bright, open dresses are eager to dance with anyone who is rich and famous, even if it’s a dog.

 The rich Bulldog is chauffeured to the “luxury bar” with a jazz band and frivolous dancers.
 The anthropomorphic Bulldog joins the dance circling on all four paws like an actual dog.
-Excited patrons of the night club follow the example and adopt his dance manner loosing human appearance and literally transforming into beastly creatures participating in some kind of black sabbath.
+Excited patrons of the night club follow the example and adopt his dance manner losing human appearance and literally transforming into beastly creatures participating in some kind of black sabbath.
 Even skyscrapers join the dance transforming into menacing giants with bright patches of logos and ads.
-The streams of bright artificial light create the atmosphere of anxiety.
+The streams of bright artificial light create an atmosphere of anxiety.
 The idea of the “moral degradation” is visually represented by the transformation of the nightclub guests into the leaping four-legged animals.
 In the country where people dance like dogs, why shouldn’t dogs become rulers?

 Human turning into animals in The Millionaire